perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 		- Other used to connect to external public network
 - **Process:**
 	- To create a tunnel, client must first connect to Internet by establishing a connection using the remote access protocol
-	- Once connected to the Internet,
+	- Once connected to the Internet, client establishes second connection to VPN server
+	- Client and VPN server agree on how data will be encapsulated and encrypted across the virtual tunnel
+- ****